DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 * Run the Unity instance
 * Show the Unity instance on the phone

-Just keep in mind that the `unityDidUnload()` is triggered by Unity when the framework is unloaded.
+Just keep in mind that the `unityDidUnload()` method is triggered by Unity when the framework is unloaded.
 This is possible because we first register our `UnityBridge` object as a delegate with the call: